Paceship PY 23: Design

-The boat was at one time supported by an active class club, The Paceship, but the club is currently inactive.

 In a review Michael McGoldrick wrote, "Unlike the interior of many boats built in the 1970s which have a dinette arrangement, the PY23's layout features two settees which are parallel to the centerline, and a table which folds up against a bulkhead.
 This layout often provides for more open space in the main cabin.
 It's also in this size range that boats get big enough to have a semi-private head located behind a bulkhead."

 In a 2010 review Steve Henkel wrote, "it is interesting to compare this vessel with the slightly smaller O'Day 22 ... designed by the same firm, Raymond Hunt Associates, at around the same time.
 The PY23, like her little sister, has a reverse transom, which adds a foot to the hull length, justifying the '23' designation, at least in the minds of her marketers.
 Both boats were offered with either keel or shoal-draft keel-centerboard configuration.
 The layouts below are also similar, except for the galley location; the bigger boat puts the galley under the main hatch, where the cook, if he wants, can stand up straight to make dinner.
 Best features: The coamings are unusually high forward, giving good back support to the PY23's crew.
 The helmsperson, however has to suffer with a coaming no higher than the O’Day 22's.
 Down below, a sliding door affords privacy in the head compartment, and the head is well positioned under the forward hatch to give good ventilation and good headroom and knee room.
 Worst features: While the PY23's cabin space is certainly greater than the Kirby Blazer ... it's a great deal less than the Precision 23's (which is almost a foot longer and half a foot wider)."